-Many were new to Brazil underestimate the difficulties involved with dealing with Brazilian customs.
-For those looking to set up a company (or enter into risk-sharing arrangements), have a good grasp of corporate taxes is important.
-Also, many misunderstand the extent to which taxes searchers IOF affect international loans and remittances.
+Many new to Brazil underestimate the difficulties involved with dealing with Brazilian customs.
+For those looking to set up a company (or enter into risk-sharing arrangements), having a good grasp of corporate taxes is important.
+Also, most neglect the extent to which taxes such as IOF affects international loans.
 However, it is the complexities involved in calculating taxes on the importing of services, intellectual property rights and goods that generally confuse foreigners (and Brazilians!) the most.
-Some capital gains obtained by foreigners are taxed.
-To add to the difficulties, a few of these rules may be changed by the terms of the few double taxation agreements in force in Brazil and more compliance issues are likely to come up as Brazil is implementing OECD’s base erosion and profit sharing measures (BEPS).

 Non-compliance with tax and customs laws usually lead to hefty sanctions.